TIBCOSoftware/TCSTK-Cloud-CLI/README.md

 * help: display help

-These are the available TIBCO CLOUD CLI Tasks:
+These are the available TIBCO Cloud™ CLI Tasks:

 | TASK | Description |
 |------|:------------|